microsoft/language-server-protocol/protocol.md

 }
 ```

 > **New**: `ClientCapabilities` now define capabilities for dynamic registration, workspace and text document features the client supports.
 The `experimental` can be used to pass experimential capabilities under development.
 For future compatibility a `ClientCapabilities` object literal can have more properties set than currently defined.
 Servers receiving a `ClientCapabilities` object literal with unknown properties should ignore these properties.
 A missing property should be interpreted as an absence of the capability.
+If a property is missing that defines sub properties all sub properties should be interpreted as an absence of the capability.

+Client capabilities got introduced with the version 3.0 of the protocol.
+They therefore only describe capabilities that got introduced in 3.x or later.
+Capabilities that existed in the 2.x version of the protocol are still mandatory for clients.
+Clients can't not opt out of providing them.
+So even if a client omits the `ClientCapabilities.textDocument.synchronization` it is still required that the client provides text document synchronization (e.g. ope, changed and close notifications).

 ```typescript
 interface ClientCapabilities {